BeckyChen0926/CS304-CritterQuest/beta/README.md

 Caption: I just saw the cute dog outside of sci!
 Literally the best day ever!!

 Sample Post 2 Info:
-Type in "Add new animal": flamingo (leave the “Select Animal” drop-down untouched, unless you are selected an existing animal entry)
+Type in the "Add new animal" box: flamingo (leave the “Select Animal” drop-down untouched, unless you are selected an existing animal entry)
 Location: Lake Waban
 Image: [Any image of a flamingo, or you can save this linked image and post it](https://images.app.goo.gl/E1i7E3w7p2R1dDF69)
 Caption: I saw a flamingo in the lake for the first time.
 Made my day!